-- I. Bow sofa storage
+- I. Bow cockpit anchor box

-- 2. Fender holders (PS & SB)
+- 2. Bow cockpit side sofa stowages (PS & SB)

-- Bow watertight storages (PS & SB)
+- 3. Cabin sofa stowages (standard and optional sofas) (PS & SB)

-- 4. Cockpit sofa storage
+- 4. Stern deck sofa stowages (PS & SB)

-- 5. Canopy garage
+- 5. Stowage below chairs (PS & SB)

-- 6. Stern storage (PS&SB)
+- Glove box

-- 7. Glove compartment (navigator storage)
+- 7. Bow cockpit center sofa stowage

-- Do not store any equipment containing petrol (outboard engines, portable petrol tanks, etc.) in the stern cockpit sofa.
-The stern cockpit sofa was not designed to store petrol since it contains electrical equipment which may cause sparks. - 2.
-Do not store any equipment in PS pulpit storage if you have the optional Webasto fuel tank installed there.
-You block the air ventilation or damage the fuel line. - Do not fill ventilated storage compartments with goods/equipment to the extent that hinders the.
+- Do not store any equipment containing petrol (outboard engines, portable petrol tanks, gas bottles etc.) inside the cabin or in the stern electrical compartment.
+These compartments are not designed to store petrol (not ventilated or contains electrical equipment which may cause sparks). - 2.
+Do not store any equipment in SB bow storage if you have the optional Webasto fuel tank installed there.
+You can block the air ventilation or damage the fuel line. - Do not fill ventilated storage compartments with goods/equipment to the extent that ventilation is hindered.
 Ventilation is needed to remove gas and fumes that may occur in these areas.
-Be particularly careful with the storages below the stern cockpit sofa as it contains batteries and electric breakers/fuses.